-2018 has been a year of disruptive change on a global scale.
-The simultaneous rise of global terrorism, authoritarian strongmen and the far-right are the twin faces of our current moment.
+This past decade has been characterized by disruptive change on a global scale.
+The simultaneous rise of global terrorism, authoritarian strongmen and the far-right, alongside youth-led climate movements and a deepening awareness about the causes and costs of rising inequality are the twin faces of our current moment.
 In these times, how do we access and act from our deeper sources of curiosity, compassion and courage rather than reacting out of prejudice, anger and fear?
 What kind of leadership is required to create profound innovation at the scale of a whole eco-system of stakeholders and partners?